 Aadhaar Enabled Payment System (AEPS) mostly helps the beneficiaries from remote villages, and almost 14 Crore beneficiaries under Ujjawala and Pahal Scheme collects their Gas Subsidy in their Bank Accounts per month.

-According to UIDAI statement, there are Six Lacks Villages and 1.4 Lacks Bank Branches, and many of the residence are 30 – 40 KMS away from the Bank Branches.
-So in these cases the beneficiaries can easily take help of Aadhaar based micro-ATMs and withdraw their money at their doorstep.
+According to the UIDAI statement, there are Six Lacks Villages and 1.4 Lacks Bank Branches, and many of the residences are 30 – 40 KMS away from the Bank Branches.
+So in these cases, the beneficiaries can easily take the help of Aadhaar based micro-ATMs and withdraw their money at their doorstep.

 Aadhaar Enabled Payment System (AEPS) ensures that the Government Benefits which is money delivers directly to the beneficiaries and eliminates any middleman in the process.